Wordsongs.com

 Steven through the years — 1969 - 2006 - 2016

-C. Steven Blue is the poet pen name for Steven C. Schreiner.
+C. Steven Blue is the pen name for Steven C. Schreiner.
 He is retired from a 27-year career in live theatre & television production in Hollywood, California.
 In retirement he is self-employed in a successful second career as an author, micro-press publisher, and producer/host of literary/arts events in Eugene, Oregon.

-Steven is a widely published poet, with his work represented around the world.
+Steven is a widely published and award-winning poet, with his work represented around the world.
 He has been interviewed on radio, television, in print and online.
 He has read and performed his work in person, from coast to coast, and online around the globe.
-His poetry has poured out of him since he was a boy, winning his first poetry award at age 12 (you can view it at the bottom of this page).
+His poetry has poured out of him since he was a boy, winning his first poetry award at age 12 (you can see it at the bottom of this page).

 Steven's poetry description is broad: He is a performance poet, a street poet, a rock-n-roll poet, a political poet.
-He has been called one of the Last Hippy Poets (of the Woodstock Generation).
-He has been referred to by younger poets as a modern day Robert Frost.
+He has been called one of the Last Hippy Poets (of the Woodstock Generation), which he captured in a 1992 poem, "The Last Hippy Poet of the Woodstock Generation and the Last Hippy Refuge."
+This poem is included as the title poem of his newest book, published on August 20, 2023.
+He has been referred to by younger poets as a modern day Robert Frost or Henry Wadsworth Longfellow.
 No matter how you regard him, his lyrical, easy to comprehend poetry is definitely . . .
 Poetry For The People!

-How does a Hollywood, blue-collar, street kid, who never completed high school, become the published author of seven books of poetry, a publisher of other authors, and a producer and host of poetry and arts events, that continually give exposure and opportunity to countless other writers, artists and musicians?
+How does a Hollywood, blue-collar, street kid, who never completed high school, become an award-winning published author of ten books of poetry, a publisher of other authors, and a producer and host of poetry and arts events, that continually give exposure and opportunity to countless other writers, artists and musicians?
 The answer: Steven is a self-taught author and publisher, whose quest for knowledge is only surpassed by his creative intent.
 He has always struggled for excellence, whether in writing, art, music, learning how to be a publisher and producer, or paying it forward by helping others, to the best of his ability.
 Excellence is elusive, of course, but Steven has always been his own, best self-critic, which helps.

 If you ask him, he will tell you that he is a Natural Poet . . .